canatess/RAD-ACE/README.md

 ### 📌 CMP719 Computer Vision Project
 #### ✍️ Authors: **Can Ali ATEŞ, Emre ÇOBAN, Abdullah Enes ERGÜN**
+⚠️ **Important Note**
+> The training stages of the models were carried out using Google Colab Pro+ due to GPU issues.
+Due to a mismatch in notebook metadata between Colab and Github, direct viewing via Github is not possible (Invalid Notebook), so you will need to download the files.

 ## 🧐 Overview
 **RAD-ACE** is a cutting-edge research project designed to **fine-tune vision-language large language models (VLLMs)** for **structured medical report generation**.
 By integrating advanced **computer vision** with **language models**, it aims to produce **accurate, coherent, and context-aware** medical analyses.